availproject/da-light-client/README.md

 --- | ---
-HTTPURI | HTTP URI for making RPC calls to a full node AskProofCount | For each new block seen by light client, it'll ask for these many proofs & verify those PORT | Light client exposes RPC server over HTTP, at this port number
+HTTPURI | HTTP URI for making RPC calls to a full node AskProofCount | For each new block seen by light client, it'll ask for these many proofs & verify those BatchSize | At max this many blocks to be attempted to be verified, asynchronously, in a single go PORT | Light client exposes RPC server over HTTP, at this port number

 - Now, let's run light client